List of He-Man and the Masters of the Universe characters: Beast Man

 In the 1987 film, Beast Man is featured as one of Skeletor's minions where Evil-Lyn listed him as "The Beast Man."
 He does not speak, but his sounds are translated by Karg.

 In the 2002 series, Beast Man is far more ferocious and more of a threat to the heroes.
 He is a skilled fighter and often comes to the rescue of Skeletor and his fellow Evil Warriors, using his griffins as their most frequent means of transportation.

-The Masters of the Universe Classics revealed that his real name was Raqquill Rqazz who came from the race of Beast Men who was banished from his home in the Vine Jungle for his evil deeds and allied with Keldor.
+The Masters of the Universe Classics depicted him as Raqquill Rqazz, a member of the race of beast men who was banished from his home in the Vine Jungle for his evil deeds and allied with Keldor.

 Beast Man was voiced by John Erwin in the 1980s series, Scott McNeil in the 2002 series, Kevin Michael Richardson in Masters of the Universe: Revelation, and Trevor Devall in the 2021 series.
-In the 1987 live action movie, Beast Man was performed by Tony Carroll.
+In the 1987 live-action film, Beast Man was portrayed by Tony Carroll.
+In the 2026 film, Beast Man is voiced by Gary Martin.

-Beast Man will appear in another live action He-Man movie.
-In the film, he's a savage and powerful foe and will bring a little something different to the table: he’s a shapeshifter with the ability to turn into any type of beast, making him a useful spy for Skeletor as well as a formidable fighter.

-Comic Book Resources list the character as part of He-Man: 15 Most Powerful Masters of the Universe.
-Beast man was rated the 2nd most useless character.
+Comic Book Resources list the character as part of "He-Man: 15 Most Powerful Masters of the Universe".
+Beast Man was rated the 2nd most useless character.

 Blade

 Blade is a master swordsman and bounty hunter with an eyepatch and has a shenandoah but no hair.
 His swordsmanship can rival He-Man's.
-He appears in the 1987 movie, the mini-comics and the Marvel comics.
-Originally Tri-Klops was going to appear in the movie instead.
+He appears in the 1987 film, the minicomics and the Marvel comics.
+Originally Tri-Klops was going to appear in the film instead.
 Like Tri-Klops, his toy is sometimes mistaken for a Heroic Warrior due to his human appearance.

 In the Masters of the Universe Classics toyline, Blade started out as a pirate from the Kylax System who was transported to Eternia by Skeletor.
 He agreed to help Skeletor at the right price.

 He was portrayed by Anthony De Longis in the 1987 live-action film.